01binary/zeroweb/src/articles/what-they-don't-teach.md

 ## sales

-Mark's sales advice boils down to paying attention to insights about others, which has already been covered in the previous section on communication.
+Mark McCormack's sales advice boils down to paying attention to insights about others, which has already been covered in the previous section on communication.
 Effective sales requires focus on the following:

 * *Timing*, *Patience*, and *Persistence*.
 Successful sales happen when the customer is prompted at the right time for them, and in a way they respond to.
 Waiting until the right time, and iterative testing to find the right way requires tons of patience.
 * *Empathy*.
 You must believe that you are trying to make their life better.